AllysonCui/JournalDataScraping/README.md

 ### main.py
 I made major adjustments to this section as the raw dataframe has a different format, and I rearranged the materials in a way that makes the most sense to me.

+It saves result for every step of 50 repo to avoid large quota loss due to potential error.